I have come across several websites that cited the quote: “I cried because I had no shoes until I met a man who had no feet” and its variants.

 In her book “EFFECTIVE LIVING,” Lois Smith Murray says on page 154:

 Tolstoy wrote, “I cried because I had no shoes until I met a man who had no feet.”

-In his book “A FOR ARTEMIS,” Sutton Wodfield says on page 44:
+In his book “A FOR ARTEMIS,” Sutton Woodfield says on page 44:

 Over Goldie’s bed, tacked on the wall, was one of those mottoes you can buy at Woolworths for a bob.
 This one said, “I cried because I had no shoes until I met a man who had no feet.”

 However, the most common claim points to the Persian poet Abū-Muhammad Muslih al-Dīn bin Abdallāh Shīrāzī (Persian: ابومحمد الدین بن عبدالله شیرازی), better known by his pen-name Saʿdī (Persian: سعدی) or Saadi Shirazi or simply Saadi.
 Born in Shiraz, Iran, c.
-1210, he was one of the major Persian poet and prose writer of the medieval period.
+1210, he was one of the major Persian poets and prose writers of the medieval period.

 His best-known works are Bustan (The Orchard) completed in 1257 and Gulistan (The Rose Garden) in 1258.

 Saʿdī composed his didactic work Gulistan in both prose and verse.
 It contains many moralizing stories like the fables of the French writer Jean de La Fontaine (1621-95) and personal anecdotes.
 The text interspersed with a variety of short poems contains aphorisms, advice, and humorous reflections.
 It demonstrates Saʿdī ‘s profound awareness of the absurdity of human existence.